cartacode/mini-dashbaord/README.md

 1. Installed Semantic UI via CDN (link is specific to version)
 1. Create a node.js API proxy with embedded credentials
 1. Create a better UI for positioning the card
+1. Moved the backend API for BoldChat from Python/Flask to Node/Express
+1. Use OAuth to call ServiceNow (in API Proxy)

 ### Tasks To Do

 1. Cache the API requests
-1. API for BoldChat
 1. Periodically update data
-1. Use OAuth to call ServiceNow (in API Proxy)
 1. Create a chart
 1. Create auto-scrolling widget for boldchat
 1. Test in Edge, Safari, and Firefox